drewww/breach/docs/plan.md

 TODO -- integrate a smoothly updating camera.
 That will be huge.
 Probably will inherit this from the prism devs over the coming days, so don't do too much exploration there now.

+# Smooth Camera Thinking

+So right now, display keeps a list of cells.
+Cells represent the spots in the display that are in screen coordinates.
+So cell (0,0) is the upper left cell when rendering.

+And then a camera set to (10, 10) means that when

 # Backlog

 1. (DONE) Find a better 32x32 font??
 This has been weirdly hard.